invictus-integration/docs-ifa/dashboard/reindex.md

 In the Invictus coditcip database we have added a number of storedprocedures which can be used to reorganize or rebuild the Indexes for each table.
 Although the DataFactory re-index pipeline has been disabled, this is still available for developers to manually trigger.

 The occurrence when re-indexing needs to be done will vary from client to client, depending on their load and frequency of their cleanup jobs.
 These SPRs can be very expensive to run and might take a long time to complete, they also tend to use 100% DTU usage each time they are executed.
+As a general rule, you can either setup a schedule when this needs to be executed or monitor the dashboard's performance, speed for how long data takes to load will be a good indicator.

 We suggest that before triggering the re-indexing, the DTUs for the database is increased.
 Most likely the DTUs will always reach 100% but at least it will complete in a shorter time.
 If you follow this step, please make sure to downgrade the Database DTU to the original size.
 Although it is possible to trigger the SPRs manually from the database we still suggest using the DataFactory Pipeline.
 It is also suggested that this is done during off-peak hours.